a0sanab/Basic-Attack-Simulation-and-Detection/README.md

 ##

+### 🛟 2.
+SYN Flood using hping3
+##

+The gloal here is to simulate a **Denial-of-Service (DoS)** attack by overwhelming the Ubuntu VM (target) with a high volume of SYN packets.

+#### 🛑 Denial of Service (DoS):

+- A type of cyberattack where an attacker deliberately tries to make a system, network, or service unavailable to its intended users.
+The goal is to overwhelm the target with traffic or requests so that it can no longer respond to legitimate users.

+#### 🚣‍♂️ SYN Flood

+A **SYN flood is a type of Denial-of-Service (DoS) attack** that targets the TCP connection handshake process.
+Its purpose is to exhaust the target system’s resources by initiating a massive number of incomplete TCP connections.

+**In a SYN flood attack:**

+- The attacker sends a large number of SYN packets to the target.

+- The target responds with SYN-ACKs (assuming the port is open), allocating resources (like memory or connection slots) for each potential connection.

+- The attacker never sends the final ACK, leaving the connections in a half-open state.
+- Services with open TCP ports (e.g., SSH on port 22 or HTTP on port 80) are targeted.
+- The attacker may often use **spoofed IP addresses** to make tracing difficult.

+- If enough SYNs are sent in a short time, the server’s connection table fills up.
+Legitimate users can’t connect,  resulting in a **Denial of Service.**

+##
+#### 🧐 What Are Spoofed IP Addresses?
+These are fake or forged IP addresses that an attacker uses to disguise the true origin of a network packet.
+The attacker replaces the real source IP address in a packet's header with another one, often the IP of a trusted system or a random address.

+By faking the source address, the attacker makes it hard to trace where the attack came from. **This technique is called IP Spoofing.**

+- In a **SYN flood DoS attack**, spoofed IPs are often used to send thousands of SYN packets to a server and make the server try to respond to fake clients (that never reply).

+This makes the attack harder to detect and defend against, because the connections seem to come from many random sources.

+##
+#### 📥 TCP Window Size and Its Role in a SYN Flood

+When sending a SYN packet, attackers can manually set a TCP window size value.
+Normally:

+- The TCP window size is advertised by the receiver to indicate how much data it can buffer before needing an acknowledgment (ACK).

+- In a SYN packet, the sender also includes a window size indicating how much data it’s prepared to receive (this is normal TCP behavior).

+🚣‍♂️ **In the context of a SYN flood:**

+- The attacker sets a very small window size (e.g.,`-w 64`) to appear as a client with limited buffer capacity.

+- This can trick the target into allocating additional memory buffers or managing more overhead per connection, especially on large volumes of SYNs.

+- Combined with thousands of SYNs, this can accelerate resource exhaustion on the server.

+💡 While it’s normal for SYN packets to advertise a window, setting small values on purpose (repeatedly and at high volume) is suspicious and may be flagged by IDS tools like Zeek.

+##
 ### 🛟 SYN Flood Attack

 #### 👁️‍🗨️ Continue Monitoring on Ubuntu VM

 1. Run the commands listed above on Monitoring Setup.
 2. We´ll name the file `tcpdump` is going to write on: `tcp_flood.pcap`.

+#### 🔥 CPU / Memory Usage
+Run `top` or `htop` while the attack is happening to see how the system resources respond on real time to the attack.

 ##
 #### ⚔️ Performing the Attack: